Learn more about LORBRENA (lorlatinib) and understand how it works

 LORBRENA Clinical Trial Results in Newly Diagnosed Patients

-This study also assessed the overall response rate.
-This measures tumor response to treatment, including tumor shrinkage, throughout the body or specifically within the brain.
-In this study, 76% of patients had their tumors shrink or disappear with LORBRENA.
+The analysis at a median of 18 months of follow-up also evaluated the overall response rate.
+This measures tumor response to treatment, including tumor shrinkage and disappearance, throughout the body including the brain.
+76% of patients had their tumors shrink or disappear while taking LORBRENA.

 In a clinical trial of newly diagnosed patients, 76% of patients had their tumors shrink or disappear with LORBRENA (lorlatinib) compared to 58% with crizotinib

-• 3% of patients taking LORBRENA had all signs of cancer completely disappear (known as a complete response, although this does not mean the cancer is cured) compared to 0% of patients taking crizotinib
+3% of patients taking LORBRENA had all signs of cancer disappear.
+This is known as a complete response.
+It does not mean the cancer is cured.
+0% of patients taking crizotinib had all signs of cancer disappear.

-• 73% of patients taking LORBRENA had their tumors shrink (known as a partial response) compared to 58% of patients taking crizotinib
+73% of patients taking LORBRENA had their tumors shrink.
+This is known as a partial response.
+58% of patients taking crizotinib had their tumors shrink.

 82% of newly diagnosed patients who had measurable brain tumors had their brain tumors shrink or disappear with LORBRENA (lorlatinib) compared to 23% with crizotinib

-These responses lasted at least 12 months in 79% of patients treated with LORBRENA and 0% of patients treated with crizotinib.
+These responses lasted 12 months or longer in 79% of patients treated with LORBRENA and 0% of patients treated with crizotinib.

 LORBRENA Clinical Trial Results in Previously Treated Patients

-LORBRENA was also evaluated in a clinical trial of 215 previously treated patients with ALK+ NSCLC that had spread to other parts of the body, including the brain, and whose tumors were no longer responding to certain other medicines for ALK+ NSCLC.
+LORBRENA was also evaluated in a clinical trial of 215 previously treated patients.
+The patients had ALK+ NSCLC that had spread to other parts of the body, including the brain.
+Their tumors were no longer responding to certain other medicines for ALK+ NSCLC.

-This study assessed the overall response rate in previously treated patients.
-In this study, nearly half of patients had their tumors shrink or disappear with LORBRENA.
+This trial assessed the overall response rate in previously treated patients.
+In this trial, nearly half of patients had their tumors shrink or disappear with LORBRENA.

 A study of previously treated patients achieved a 48% overall response rate with LORBRENA (lorlatinib)

-• 4% of patients treated with LORBRENA had all signs of cancer completely disappear (known as a complete response, although this does not mean the cancer is cured)
+• 4% of patients treated with LORBRENA had all signs of cancer completely disappear.
+This is known as a complete response.
+It does not mean the cancer is cured

-• 44% of patients treated with LORBRENA had their cancer shrink (known as a partial response)
+• 44% of patients treated with LORBRENA had their tumors shrink.
+This is known as a partial response

-These responses lasted for median of 12.5 months.
+These responses lasted for a median of 13 months.

-In a smaller group of 89 patients who had measurable brain tumors* that were no longer responding to certain other medicines for ALK+ NSCLC, 60% of patients had their brain tumors shrink or disappear with LORBRENA.
+A smaller group of 89 patients had measurable brain tumors* that were no longer responding to certain other medicines for ALK+ NSCLC.
+60% of these patients had their brain tumors shrink or disappear with LORBRENA.

 A group of patients who were no longer responding to certain other medicines for ALK positive NSCLC achieved a 60% overall response rate with LORBRENA